Mehrdadghassabi/Gracc/README.md

-"# ElectricalCircuit"
+"#graphical approach to solve an ElectricalCircuit" Algorithm design:
-This project simulate an electrical circuit and solving it with graph theory approach you can watch this youtube lecture to get known with this special approach to solve electrical circuit (https://www.youtube.com/watch?v=F8qiM3o0Jc0)
+This project solve an electrical circuit using graph theory approach you can watch this youtube lecture to get known with this special approach to solve electrical circuit (https://www.youtube.com/watch?v=F8qiM3o0Jc0)